RSS12/data_engineering_nano_degree_udacity/final-project/readme.md

 3. All data-layers folders are empty.
 4. Please provide  these files `../../data/18-83510-I94-Data-#2016/i94_apr16_sub.sas7bdat` to perform all the process.
 5. dataset folder include csv files on weather and airport data.
 I am not uploading it.It was available in docker workspace

+### Step6: Project write up

+### 6.1 Purpose of  Data Model
+- This data will be used to perform analysis on immigration rate of different US states with respect to origin countries.
+- Data will be used internally by BI/Analyst team.
+- Analysis data is loaded to Analysis layer on S3 and AWS Redshift as well.
+  - Users can connect directly to Redshift by using BI tools like Tableau, Qlik, Power BI etc
+  - Users can also access data on S3 using AWS Athena and AWS QuickSight

+### 6.2 scenarios

+**The data was increased by 100x**
+- Storing analysis data in Analysis layer using S3 and then loading data into AWS Data warehouse Redshift which is optimized for read heavy workloads and aggregations, can handle this scenario.

+**The pipelines would be run on a daily basis by 7 am every day.**
+- Using Airflow dags,theywhich can be scheduled to run when using cron job.

+**The database needed to be accessed by 100+ people.**
+- Using Redshift will also cater to this scenario.